percona/pmm-doc/docs/quickstart.md

     To add PostgreSQL database for monitoring, do the following:

-    1. In the PMM web interface, go to  *Configuration* →  *PMM Inventory* →  *Add Instance*.
+    1. From the PMM UI, go to *Configuration* → *PMM Inventory* → *Add Instance*.

     2. Select **PostgreSQL**.
 The **Add Service** page opens.

-    3. On the resulting page you do not have to change any values, just enter the credentials for your database instance.
+    3. Enter your database credentials on the resulting page without changing any values.

-    4. Optional: Enter the information on the *Labels* or *Additional Options* section.
+    4. Optional: Enter the information in the *Labels* or *Additional Options* section.

     5. Click **Add Service** at the bottom.